If you’re going to be successful in fundraising, you must learn to master donor cultivation, especially non-ask.

 The important thing is that you use non-asks 3 times as often as asks.

-And you send the absolute BEST non-ask you can possibly send.
+And you send the absolute BEST non-ask you can possibly send (KEY to donor cultivation!).

-Here are 9 ideas to nail the non-ask.
+Here are 9 ways to master donor cultivation, nailing the non-ask.

 When was the last time you got a thank-you call?